mrsilver76/plex-autoshutdown/README.md

 Pull requests are accepted, provided the capability will be useful to the majority of users.
 This is to avoid having 101 niche features and stop the script being something easy to set up and configure.

 ## Version history

+### 1.1 (3rd November 2024)
+- Added support for blocking shutdown if content is being transcoded or downloaded.
+- Swapped the configuration variables so that the mandatory one is at the top.
+- Cleaned up the documentation.

 ### 1.0 (19th October 2024)
 - Initial release.